 From Kaskaskia, we headed to Ste Genevieve, Missouri and then across the Mississippi into Chester, IL.
 We stopped in Chester briefly to take some pictures with the Popeye statue.
 They're currently in the process of building a nice welcome/visitor center with a patio overlooking the river.
 From here, we picked up the Great River Road (IL-3) and motored south.

-Check out all the pics in the Photo Gallery.
+Check out the rest of the pics...